Music Group – temporarily suspended.

-The Music Group is organised by Jeff Bulow and meets on the third Friday of the month through the year, except August, with different members giving a presentation of their choice of music.
+The Music Group was organised by Jeff Bulow and formerly met on the third Friday of the month through the year, except August, with different members giving a presentation of their choice of music.

-Local walks are occasionally planned from April / May by Pete Adkins, usually about 4 miles, followed by a pub lunch with the lunch club.
+Local walks are occasionally planned, usually about 4 miles, followed by a pub lunch with the Lunch Club – see below.
 Details appear on the notice board at meetings.

-This meets monthly through the year for a pub lunch at 12.15 at various venues in the area, on the second Friday of the month, organised by Bernard Brownhill.
+This meets monthly through the year for a pub lunch at 12.15 at various venues in the area, on the second Friday of the month.
 Details appear on the notice board at meetings and are emailed to members.

 Dates for your Diary